 Our resources are available to all our nation’s libraries, historical societies and K–12 schools—regardless of structure, location or community wealth.
 This means, for example, that homeschools, schools on military bases, schools in isolated rural areas and schools in poor urban neighborhoods have the same access to quality instructional resources and professional development opportunities.

 Our classroom resources focus on studying social studies from multiple perspectives and incorporate narratives and visuals.
 These features accommodate students’ different interests and learning styles.
 Engaged students are more likely to stay in school until graduation.
 Our state- and grade-level-specific resource databases support how each state teaches social studies at various grade levels.
 We leverage technology to keep information accessible and up to date.

 We make available grade-level-specific teacher’s guides that suggest activities to help teachers teach effectively and creatively.
 Photographs, posters and music also help teachers bring history to life for their students.
 Americans All professional development programs for teachers include meetings and webinars.
 Through these forums, teachers can learn about promising strategies and best practices using our program and other resources to achieve excellence in social studies instruction and promote interdisciplinary learning.
 Teachers can access our Web site to find additional ideas and tools, including sample simulations, lesson plans and test questions.

 The Social Legacy Network, an initiative of the nonprofit People of America Foundation, provides additional benefits to members of the Americans All program.
-Once you have registered for Americans All to create and share a legacy story, our foundation gifts you a free, 3-month trial subscription in our network as a thank-you for supporting our mission of excellence in social studies education.
-In addition to receiving discounts from program partners, members receive a free 3-month trial subscription to our Social Legacy Network—worth $1,750 in transferable tuition discounts at participating colleges and universities.
+Once you have registered for Americans All to create and share a legacy story, our foundation gifts you a free, one-year trial subscription in our network as a thank-you for supporting our mission of excellence in social studies education.
+In addition to receiving discounts from program partners, members receive a free one-year trial subscription to our Social Legacy Network—worth $1,750 in transferable tuition discounts at participating colleges and universities.
 After the trial period is over, members can elect to continue the subscription for only $4 per month.
 We do not automatically invoice for this benefit unless we are authorized to do so.